samynjonas/Q-learning-AI-playing-Space-Invaders/README.md

-# AI learning to play galage with reinforcement learning
+# AI learning to play Space Invaders with reinforcement learning
 ***

 ## What is reinforcement learning?